 Touched to Tears in Turkey

-I laid naked on steaming marble surrounded by soapy women waiting to be selected by black underwear clad attendants with pendulous breasts swinging free.
+I laid naked on steaming marble surrounded by soapy women waiting to be selected by black underwear clad attendants, who were about to perform a healing and ancient ritual that came to Turkey with the Ottomans.
 I could not help wondering if this was what a Harem would have been like in the days when the Sultans ruled and built the Turkish Hammam I was in.
 The air was charged with an exotic and sensuous vibe seemingly out of character for the conservative country of Turkey.
 To my surprise and delight I was about to embark on one of the most spiritual experiences of my life while getting a massage from a woman I only know by her nickname “Momma Bear”.

 Trashed Tired in Turkey.